 Inca Jungle trail to Machu Picchu

 Inca Jungle trail to Machu PicchuThe Inca Jungle trail is an adventurous and sporty trek to Machu Picchu.
 Undoubtedly, this trail has some advantages over the other 4-day treks.
-On the Inca Jungle Trail you have a great range of variety in activities: mountain biking, hiking and the option of rafting and a zip-line tour.
+On the Inca Jungle Trail you have a great range of variety in activities: mountain biking, hiking, rafting and a zip-line tour.
 Furthermore, the Inca Jungle trail is a little physically less demanding than the other trails.
 And finally, the Inca Jungle trail is cheaper than the other treks to Machu Picchu.

 Day 1: Downhill mountain biking from Cusco to Santa Maria

 In the morning we will pick you up from your accommodation.
 The bus ride will take you through the beautiful Sacred Valley of the Incas.
 There you will arrive in San Luis, which is located at an altitude of 3200 meters.
 After a short briefing by your guide, it is time to start the trail.
 You will get mountain bikes and you will be provided with a helmet and gloves.
 When you are ready, the big adventure can start: you will bike down hill, through fascinating landscapes and you have the chance to see the typical Peru.
 After three hours of mountain biking we do a first stop in Alfa Mayo to have a small picnic.
 Here you have time to catch a breath and get new energy for the next part.

 The tour continues biking ups and downs to Huamanmarca, a recently discovered Inca site.
 Once you are there, the guide will explain you more about this site and the historical background of it.
 Then we continue to an altitude of only 1500 meters, where you will enter the so called high altitude jungle.
 This is a subtropical environment of coffee, tea and fruit plantations, close to the village of Santa Maria.
 You will have some free time to explore this area, before we will provide a typical Peruvian dinner.
 After this you will spend the night in a hostel – a budget family village.